yonahforst/invitation/README.md

 You can quickly get started with a rails application using the built-in views.
 See [app/views](/app/views) for the default views.
 When you want to customize an Invitation view, create your own copy of it in your app.

-You can use the Invitation view generator to copy the default views into your application:
+You can use the Invitation view generator to copy the default views and translations (see [translations](#translations) below) into your application:

 ```sh
 $ rails generate invitation:views